codito/marked/README.md

-# marked
+# Marked

-Marked collects highlights from your browser.
+An experimental language server protocol implementation for text files.